tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 >- **Languages** Common,Goblin
 >- **Challenge** 4
 >___
->***Army Arcana.***.
-When the hobgoblin casts a spell that causes damage or that forces other creatures to make a saving throw, it can choose itself and any number of allies to be immune to the damage caused by the spell and to succeed on the required saving throw.
+>***Army Arcana.*** When the hobgoblin casts a spell that causes damage or that forces other creatures to make a saving throw, it can choose itself and any number of allies to be immune to the damage caused by the spell and to succeed on the required saving throw.
 >
 >#### Actions
->***Multiattack.***.
-The hobgoblin makes two Quarterstaff or Devastating Bolt attacks.
+>***Multiattack.*** The hobgoblin makes two Quarterstaff or Devastating Bolt attacks.
 >
->***Quarterstaff.***.
-Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
+>***Quarterstaff.*** Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 4 (1d6 + 1) bludgeoning damage, or 5 (1d8 + 1) bludgeoning damage if used with two hands, plus 13 (3d8) force damage.
 >
->***Devastating Bolt.***.
-Ranged Spell Attack: +5 to hit, range 60 ft., one target.
+>***Devastating Bolt.*** Ranged Spell Attack: +5 to hit, range 60 ft., one target.
 Hit: 21 (4d8 + 3) force damage, and the target is knocked prone.
 >
 >***Spellcasting.*** The hobgoblin is a 7th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 13, +5 to hit with spell attacks).
 It has the following wizard spells prepared:
 >* Cantrips (at will): acid splash, fire bolt, ray of frost, shocking grasp